-- Personalisation is not just a matter of making the message more appealing, but for security as well.
-By personalising, the more cautious German can be sure the sender knows him and the message isn't spam.
+- Personalization is not just a matter of making the message more appealing, but of security as well.
+By personalizing, the more cautious German can be sure the sender knows him and the message isn't spamming.

-- Dynamic numeric and dynamic alphanumeric senders are allowed, as well as shortcode senders.
+- Dynamic numeric and dynamic alphanumeric senders are allowed when sending international SMS, as well as short code senders.

 - In the UK, you must abide by the general restrictions to prevent abuse (spam, phishing et cetera).

-- Translating to French is essential.
-French people don’t like to receive messages in English, or any other language for that matter.
+- When sending international SMS to France, translating to French is essential.
+French people don’t like to receive messages in English or any other language for that matter.

 - All marketing messages must allow recipients to unsubscribe by sending STOP to a given number in order to opt-out, by mentioning this number in the message.

-- In China, marketing messages are not allowed for gambling, property, immigration, adult related content and education.
+- In China, international SMS marketing messages are not allowed for gambling, property, immigration, adult-related content, and education.
 Also, each message sent needs to include the opt-out option.

 - In Hong Kong and Singapore, is it strictly forbidden to send messages to consumers that are registered on the Do-Not-Disturb list.

-- In South Africa, the Sender ID is always over-written with a random national long code.
-It is not possible to have any form of dynamic Sender ID.
+- In South Africa, the Sender ID is always overwritten with a random national long code, therefore it is not possible to choose your own Sender ID.

-- Shared and Dedicated standard-rate shortcodes are available in South Africa.
-The shortcode cannot be used as the Sender ID of a message.
+- Shared and Dedicated standard-rate short codes are available in South Africa when sending international SMS.
+The short code cannot be used as the Sender ID of a message.

 The points mentioned above on international SMS, are just a selection of the tips and advice we can give to send out successful marketing campaigns to consumers all over the world.
 Of course, our (inter)national colleagues are more than happy to tell you more.